Sylvester Stallone’s Daughter Sistine Poses Half-Naked For ‘Love’ Magazine

-After three daughters of Sylvester Stallone, 14-years-old Scarlet, 18-years-old Sistine, and 19-years-old Sophia obtained the title of Miss Golden Globe 2017, they came into the spotlight more than ever.
-So, it is natural that Rembo’s daughters have decided to take advantage of the situation.
+After three daughters of Sylvester Stallone, 14-year-old Scarlet, 18-year-old Sistine, and 19-year-old Sophia, obtained the title of Miss Golden Globe 2017, they came into the spotlight more than ever.
+So, it is natural that Rambo’s daughters have decided to take advantage of the situation.
 Particularly, Sistine Stallone has decided to follow her mom’s footstep and build a modeling career.

 Sistine made a decision to follow her mom’s career of being a professional fashion model and she is definitely the one to watch out for.
-She started out quite early, however, her portfolio already features several magazines’ covers, few catwalks for shows, including Chanel Pre-Fall 2017 Show in Paris, and of course, the newest edition – sexy photoshoot featuring Mark Jacobs clothing and lingerie.
+She started out quite early, but her portfolio already features several magazine covers, few catwalks for shows including Chanel Pre-Fall 2017 Show in Paris, and of course, the Love Magazine sexy photoshoot featuring Mark Jacobs clothing and lingerie.

 Just look how beautiful and amazing @sistinestallone is looking keep up the good work x pic.twitter.com/D2nKMr63Bc